-- Geoff Bird, Director of Financial Aid
+- Melanie Leon, Director of Financial Aid

 Harvard-Westlake makes every effort to enroll the most talented and deserving student body in the Los Angeles area.
 However, we realize that the cost of tuition is well beyond the reach of many families.
 For them, we offer a comprehensive program of financial aid that is unmatched in Southern California.
 Here is some basic information about our program: